ralsina/boxes-book/src/part1/lesson10.run.md

 ```

 And now our layout function.
 One first approach, which we will refine later,
 is to simply refuse to break lines if we are not in a "good" place to break it.

-Then, we inject a box with a visible hyphen in the linebreak, and that's it.
+Then, we inject a box with a visible hyphen in the line break, and that's it.

 Here is the code to create a box with a hyphen: